 Duties include the following:

-- Work with the Faculty and Administration to develop the Chemical Hygiene Plan for the Science Center.
+- Work with the Faculty and Administration to develop and regularly update the Chemical Hygiene Plan for the Science Center.

 - Work with Faculty and Administration to monitor safe procurement, use and disposal of chemicals.

 - Assist responsible Laboratory Supervisor with required safety audits and their documentation including documentation of training.

 - Advise Laboratory Supervisor concerning adequate facilities and procedures under the regulation.